 “Mass General is completely committed to cancer care at Emerson,” notes Dr. Weitzman, who resides in Concord.
 “We currently have a full complement of medical oncologists and advanced practice clinicians.
 The new infusion center reflects an even stronger Mass General-Emerson connection now that the new, expanded Naka Infusion Center integrates all infusion care at Emerson.”

 From radiation oncology to a full-service cancer center

 Mass General was there at the beginning, notes John McGrath, MD, medical director of radiation oncology.
 “When Arthur and Virginia Bethke made the generous gift that established the cancer center in 1997, Mass General staff oversaw the radiation oncology service, which Dr. Schoenthaler was asked to direct,” he explains, in reference to Robin Schoenthaler, MD.
 Dr. McGrath joined the cancer center in 2000, and he and Dr. Schoenthaler continue today as Emerson’s two radiation oncologists.

 Today’s technology has evolved significantly from that used 20 years ago.
-“Since then, we’ve seen the arrival of intensity-modulated radiation therapy or IMRT, and we began using CT scans to assist in treatment planning,” notes Dr. McGrath.
+“Since then, we’ve seen the arrival of intensity-modulated radiation therapy or IMRT, and we began using CT scans to assist in treatment planning,” notes Dr. McGrath (pictured at right).
 “In 2011, we installed a state-of-the-art linear accelerator, which Mass General purchased, and for which Emerson provided infrastructure funds for the construction thanks to philanthropy.”